MichaelMacha/godot-docs/classes/class_meshlibrary.rst

 :ref:`int<class_int>` **find_item_by_name** **(** :ref:`String<class_String>` name **)** |const|

 Returns the first item with the given name.
+If no matching item can be found, returns -1.

 .. rst-class:: classref-item-separator